Main CIF observation operator standard/std#

 the pipes to be computed in forward and backward mode, including for each direction a dry run in the other direction for initialization

-After initializing the main pipeline of required transforms
+After initializing the main pipeline of required transforms, the observation

 operator, checks the consistency of the horizontal and vertical extent, of the temporal